1

 Green teams

 Look around – you are bound to find a supporter of the green cause among your colleagues.
-Set up a team yourself or share your idea with the management.
-Together you will mutually motivate yourselves to act.
+Set up a green team yourself or share your idea with the management.
+Together you will motivate yourselves to act.

 Production: materials